thekompanee/chamber/README.md

 This is useful for clearing out Chamber-related settings without touching Heroku addon-specific items.

-**Example:** `chamber heroku clear -a=my-heroku-app -p=rails -n=staging`
+**Example:** `chamber heroku clear --namespaces=production --app=my-heroku-app`

 #### Travis CI

-##### Travis Common Options

-* `--dry-run` (or `-d`): The command will not actually execute, but will show you a summary of what *would* have happened.

-  **Example:** `--dry-run`

-* `--secure-only` (or `-o`): This is the default.
-Because Travis has no issues reading from the config files you have stored in your repo, there is no need to set *all* of your settings as environment variables.
-So by default, Chamber will only convert and push those settings which have been gitignored or those which have been encrpyted.

-  To push everything, use the `--skip-secure-only` flag.

-  **Example:** `--secure-only`, `--skip-secure-only`

-* `--strict`: This is the default.
-If strict mode is enabled and there are both secure settings *and* the private key cannot be found, the command will abort.

-  **Example:** `--strict`, `--no-strict`

 ##### Travis Commands

 ###### Secure

-Travis CI allows you to use the public key on your Travis repo to encrypt items such as environment variables which you would like for Travis to be able to have access to, but which you wouldn't necessarily want to be in plain text inside of your repo.
+Travis CI allows you to use the public key on your Travis repo to encrypt items as environment variables which you would like for Travis to be able to have access to, but which you wouldn't necessarily want to be in plain text inside of your repo.

 This command takes the settings that Chamber knows about, encrypts them, and puts them inside of your .travis.yml at which point they can be safely